TheFourGreatErrors/alpha-rptr/README.md

             short_entry_condition = crossunder(sma1, sma2)

             # setting a simple stop loss and profit target in % using built-in simple profit take and stop loss implementation
             # which is placing the sl and tp automatically after entering a position
+            # rounding on Binance Futures is now automatic so remove `round_decimals` or set it `None`
             self.exchange.sltp(profit_long=1.25, profit_short=1.25, stop_long=1, stop_short=1.1, round_decimals=0)

             # example of calculation of stop loss price 0.8% round on 2 decimals hardcoded inside this class